Set Sail and Dive on This Exquisitely Crafted Eco-Friendly Liveaboard

 Coral Explorers is a very different kind of dive experience - it’s a week where you can explore the world’s richest reefs and have them explained to you by world-famous coral reef science communicator Russell Kelley and Rachel Pears, Great Barrier Reef marine park manager.

-Where does Komodo come from, how did it get there and where is it going?
+Where does Komodo come from, how did it get there, and where is it going?

 Why are there so many species?

-What is THAT Thing?
+What Is THAT Thing?

-Learn to identify anything from fish to tentacles, to shapes and holes, without being a marine biologist using Russell’s recipes for easy ID.
+Learn to identify anything from fish to tentacles, to shapes, and holes without being a marine biologist using Russell’s recipes for easy ID.

 You’ll be surprised how with a few simple visual tips, you can put any beastie in a group.

 Coral Reef Ecology

 Why are corals amazing?
 How do reefs “work” and why are they so important?

-- Sex on the reef: discover the secret cycles of reef creatures and how to be in the right place to see them
+Sex on the reef: Discover the secret cycles of reef creatures and how to be in the right place to see them